jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-15b.md

-+++
+---
-title= "The Levels of Reality" description= "Even though human reality is a uniform element, it has four different levels which lead to different realities." image= "/covers/muq.jpg" date= 2022-01-23 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-15" linkbtext= "Part 15" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-16" linkftext= "Part 16" heading= "Part 15b"
+title: "The Levels of Reality"
+description: "Even though human reality is a uniform element, it has four different levels which lead to different realities"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 15b"
+date: 2022-01-03
+---

 Even though human reality is a uniform element, it has different levels which lead to different realities.